dipteshkanojia/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a Research Scholar at the IITB - Monash Research Academy also associated with the Center for Indian Languages Technology (CFILT).
-Formerly, a Research Engineer with CFILT, I joined Ph.D. at the academy in January, 2016.
-My research interests are Natural Language Processing, Machine Learning, and broadly <a href="http://www.urbandictionary.com/define.php?term=artificial+intelligence&defid=774513">Artificial Intelligence</a>. ;)
+I am a Research Fellow working on problems intersecting the areas of Natural Language Processing (NLP) and Machine Learning (ML) (broadly in <a href="http://www.urbandictionary.com/define.php?term=artificial+intelligence&defid=774513">Artificial Intelligence</a>).

+My interests lie in the sub-areas of Machine Translation, Cognitive Psycholinguistics, Distributional and Lexical Semantics, Multimodality/Multilingualism in NLP, Sentiment/Emotion Analysis; and Teaching.
+Graduating from the IITB-Monash Research Academy (Joint PhD with IIT Bombay, India and Monash University, Australia) in 2021.

+Before starting my PhD, I was a Research Engineer at the CFILT Lab, IIT Bombay, India, where my co-investigations led to publications in diverse sub-areas of NLP and AI.